Theoretical Foundations of Conformal Prediction: Properties of ECE and binned ECE

 \subsection{Discontinuity of ECE}

 A basic difficulty with the ECE is that it can change by a large amount with only small changes in the function $f$.
-We will informally refer to this as the discontinuity of the ECE.
-This is illustrated by the following example. \begin{example} Consider the following distribution $P$ on $(X,Y)$: let $X\sim\textnormal{Unif}[0,1]$, and let
+This is illustrated by the following example. \begin{example}[Discontinuity of ECE] Consider the following distribution $P$ on $(X,Y)$: let $X\sim\textnormal{Unif}[0,1]$, and let

 Then the constant function $f(x)= 1/2$ is perfectly calibrated.
 On the other hand, the function

 which is arbitrarily close to $f$ when $\epsilon>0$ is small, is highly miscalibrated in terms of its ECE: since $f_\epsilon$ is injective, we have $\E[Y\mid f_\epsilon(X)] = \E[Y\mid X]$, and so